-I am a computational astrophysicist with a broad range of interests related ot the formation of dark matter halos and galaxies.
-I address these questions with numerical simulations of both individual galaxies and cosmological volumes, and through a mixture of code development, supercomputing, and data analysis.
-Below is an incomplete list of some of my previous and current research projects.
+I am a computational astrophysicist with a broad range of interests related to dark matter structure, galaxy formation, and hydrodynamics.
+Together with my group and many collaborators, we address these questions with numerical simulations of both individual galaxies and cosmological volumes, and through a mixture of code development, supercomputing, and data analysis.
+Below is an incomplete list of some of our previous and current research projects.

 We propose the splashback radius as a halo boundary that is more physically meaningful than conventional definitions such as the virial radius.

 We propose a new way of modeling the concentration-mass relation of halos, based only on their peak height and the slope of the power spectrum.